Sage/streamline-flamegraph/README.md

 ## Credits

-Thanks to Brendan Gregg for great Perl script (`deps/flamegraph.pl`).
+Thanks to Brendan Gregg for the great Perl script (`deps/flamegraph.pl`).

 Thanks to @anodos for streamline's enter/exit hooks